Knott's Berry Farm: The Boardwalk

-Boardwalk Games include physical challenges such as a rock wall, soccer, basketball and a rope ladder crawl.
-A variety of traditional pitch three balls and win a prize type games, such as squirt gun into clowns mouth, knock off milk bottles, pitch a quarter onto a plate are pitched by hawkers along the Boardwalk Games midway.
-In September 2012, Perilous Plunge closed for an expansion of the Boardwalk.
-Perilous Plunge was noticeably known as one of Knott's major thrill rides.
-The boardwalk reopened after a year transformation with two flat rides and a new family roller coaster taking the place of Perilous Plunge.
-The Boomerang roller coaster also got repainted with a new vibrant green and yellow color scheme which was later removed in 2017 in order to make way for Hangtime.
-The southern portion of the boardwalk contains the family interactive dark ride: Knott's Bear-y Tales: Return to the Fair.
-The world's largest Johnny Rockets restaurant franchise is located at Knott's Boardwalk, featuring over 5900 sqft of indoor dining space for more than 260 guests.
-Also located in The Boardwalk is the Walter Knott Theatre, a roughly 2,000-seat theatre that hosts seasonal offerings, notably the ice-skating show "Snoopy's Night Before Christmas," with several different ice shows in the past, one of which, "Merry Christmas Snoopy!" relocated to California's Great America, another Cedar Fair park.
-It was renamed in 2020 from the Charles M. Schulz Theater to the Walter Knott Theater, as part of a refurbishment to the exterior for the parks 100th anniversary, which also included new LED signage to theater's marquee.
+Boardwalk Games include physical challenges such as a three-point challenge, baseball, and test your strength.
+Hawkers pitch a variety of traditional games as well, such as water racers, bucket toss, whack a mole, and ping pong toss.
+In September 2012, Perilous Plunge – one of Knott's major thrill rides – closed for an expansion of the Boardwalk.
+The boardwalk reopened a year later with two flat rides and a new family roller coaster taking the place of Perilous Plunge.
+The Boomerang roller coaster was repainted in green and yellow.
+Boomerang was removed in 2017 to make way for HangTime.

+At the south end of the boardwalk is the family interactive dark ride: Knott's Bear-y Tales: Return to the Fair.
+The world's largest Johnny Rockets restaurant is located at Knott's Boardwalk, featuring over 5900 sqft of indoor dining space for more than 260 guests.
+Also located in The Boardwalk is the 2000-seat Walter Knott Theatre hosting seasonal offerings, notably the ice-skating show "Snoopy's Night Before Christmas", with several different ice shows in the past, one of which, "Merry Christmas Snoopy!" relocated to California's Great America, another Cedar Fair park.
+It was renamed in 2020 from the Charles M. Schulz Theater to the Walter Knott Theater, as part of a refurbishment of the exterior for the park's 100th anniversary, which also included new LED signage to the theater's marquee.